How to Build a Successful Ecommerce Team Structure

 • Chief Marketing Officer (CMO): This role focuses on the whole operation from the perspective of the marketing funnel.
 They seek to optimize each department to maximize customer acquisition, conversion, and retention.

 • E-commerce Project Manager: These professionals are the organizers – ensuring that every project, be it a site overhaul or a marketing campaign, is executed on time and within the budget.
 They will be the department that will make the best use of an online telephone service, to reduce the higher prices associated with landlines.
+Incorporating efficient project planning software into their workflow streamlines project management tasks enhances collaboration among team members, and ultimately contributes to achieving project goals more effectively.

 Development Team